The pros and cons of AI in marketing

 Although we might not like it, Artificial Intelligence (AI) is already part of our world.
 Taking advantage of certain benefits of Artificial Intelligence could positively impact your marketing efforts.
 As marketers, we have choices about how much we will allow AI to play a part in our strategies.
-Consider these pros and cons relative to your own inbound marketing efforts.
+Consider these pros and cons relative to your own AI marketing efforts.

 Pros of AI in marketing:

 Personalized and relevant messages

 Predictive analysis lets companies understand user preferences and make recommendations based on that data.
 Netflix uses this to recommend shows and Amazon uses it to recommend products.
 As a marketer, if you can develop a set of data points that let you guide users to a specific product or service that is very powerful.
 Make solving a users’ problem easy for them.

 According to Business Insider, by the year 2020, it is projected that 85% of customer interactions will happen without the need of a human.

 Deep learning through Artificial Intelligence allows computers to more accurately identify user behavior and predict which segments are more likely to become customers.
 Programs can provide specific information related to which leads will probably convert, allowing marketers to target their efforts based on detailed demographics – without wasting time on less probable leads.